MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-copilot-for-sales.md

 ## How does extensibility work in Copilot for Sales?

-Copilot for Sales in Microsoft 365 is composed of multiple individual capabilitys that are made available contextually to users.
+Copilot for Sales in Microsoft 365 is composed of multiple individual capabilities that are made available contextually to users.
 Each of these features is backed by a skill service owned by Copilot for Sales.
 When an end user interacts with a capability, the skill service for the capability generates the insights to deliver as part of that capability.
 Out-of-the-box, the skill service uses data in Graph and CRMs to get insights.
-With extensibility, the skill service will call into your application APIs made available in your action in real-time to get additional insights to enrich the capability.
-When the skill service calls into your application APIs, it will pass all available context that your application APIs accept; and expects to get back insights in a format that aligns with how the insights are presented to users of the Copilot for Sales in the capability.
+With extensibility, the skill service calls into your application APIs made available in your action in real-time to get additional insights to enrich the capability.
+When the skill service calls into your application APIs, it passes all available context that your application APIs accept; and expects to get back insights in a format that aligns with how the insights are presented to users of the Copilot for Sales in the capability.

 `image`